Category Archives: Healthy Home

 Houseplants purify the air in a number of ways.

 The air in environments with ducted heating dries out quickly, causing respiratory congestion and dry skin.
-Plants are ideal additions in these situations.
-They balance humidity levels by maintaining the moisture levels in the air at an optimum level.
+Plants are ideal additions in these situations as they balance humidity levels by maintaining moisture in the air at an optimum level.
 They maintain a level which is low enough to reduce illness and at the same time, high enough to prevent mould formation.

 The Norwegian University of Agriculture found indoor plants fight certain illnesses.
 With indoor plants in the space the symptoms of these health problems reduced.